fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * An commitment to an interest outside of your professional life, such as art, music, sports, hiking, or the outdoors.

 ## Who you will work with:
 As FFTF’s Communications Specialist, you will work closely with the organization’s Executive Director and Deputy Director who have a combined 30+ years in campaigning, our campaigns staff, and a world class designer and senior software engineer which will position you well to build the tech needed on any campaign.
 Our team comes from a variety of backgrounds -- including startups, the music industry, and campaign organizations.
 We’re looking for well-rounded individuals who have a range of interests, can do a little bit of everything, and know what they’re really good at!
 We pride ourselves on being a welcoming place to work for women, the LGBTQ community, people of color, people from a variety of ethnic backgrounds, as well as parents.

 ## Compensation:
 This is a full-time position and the range for this position is a total compensation package of $50-$75K, depending on experience.
 Benefits include the option for full health care and partially covered dental benefits, the value of which would be included in the total compensation package.
 Additional benefits include a 401K plan and paid sick, vacation, and federal holidays days.
 We offer support for remote work, training and mentoring, and a driven, highly collaborative, supportive work environment.

 ## Location:
 Fight for the Future is a 100% remote organization so no need to commute or relocate.
 Our staff are based all over the country (and a couple of international locations too) and work in their homes or shared work spaces over video, slack, and through project management tools.

 ## How to apply:
 In your application, please let us know where you heard about the jobs and include links to or samples of your writing—ideally in situations where you’re writing to persuade a group of people.
 Include as much relevant information as you like: significant things you’ve accomplished and projects you’ve worked on.
 Being well-rounded is a plus, so don’t exclude significant skills or achievements just because they aren’t activism related (such as starting a business or being a musician).

 <i style="font-style:italic">Fight for the Future is an equal opportunity and inclusive employer.
 FFTF does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 We believe that a diverse staff enables us to better understand and serve our members, audience and community.
 Women, people of color, and members of low-income, disadvantaged, and LGBTQ communities are strongly encouraged to apply.</i>

-<script type="text/javascript" src="//app.jazz.co/widgets/buttons/create/fightforthefuture/QQ4o7k4R6K" ></script>
+<a href="https://fightforthefuture.applytojob.com/apply/QQ4o7k4R6K/Communications-Specialist-remote-Can-Be-Based-Anywhere-In-The-US" class="btn" target="_blank">Apply Now</a>

 ***
 # A-Teams Political Strategist Co-founder